Dtikoli/Dtikoli/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my portfolio project
+- 🔭 I’m currently working on my portfolio project, ClinicBase, a web application to streamline the workflow of eye clinics.
-- 🌱 I’m currently learning Full-Stack Web Development, Devops Engineering.
+- 🌱 I’m studying Full-Stack Web Development, Devops Engineering with ALX.
-- 👯 I’m looking to collaborate on Full-stack Web Developement
+- 👯 I’m looking to collaborate on Full-stack Web application projects
 - 💬 Ask me about C, Javascript, Python, Puppet, Bash
 - 📫 How to reach me: tikolidavid@yahoo.com
-- 😄 Pronouns: he, him, his